bravobike/validated_struct/pages/adapting_validation.md

 # Adapting Validation

+`ValidatedStruct` offers a variety of configuration options to adapt it to your specific needs.

 ## Overriding type validation

 Sometimes validation is required to cover more than just types.
-Furthermore, expressiveness of specs is limited.
+Furthermore, the expressiveness of specs is limited.
 To override type validation for a specific field, we can use an optional `validation` argument at the field level: